boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ### Outlook Application Setup for RTO

-+ On your windows 10 VM, install office by going to [office.com](https://www.office.com), login, and click 'Install Office' from the splash page.
++ On the RTO VMs, we will install Office by going to [office.com](https://www.office.com), logging in with the RTO account, and clicking the 'Install Office' button located at the top-right of the splash page.
-+ Unfortunately you will need to install the entire Office desktop application Suite just to get the Outlook application.
+  + To install Outlook, we will need to install the entire Office suite.
-+ After the download, follow the instructions to install.
++ Once the download completes we will follow the on screen instructions to complete the installation phase.
-+ After installation of the Outlook application on the Red Team Operators VM, login to Outlook using the Red Team Operators phishing email address.
++ We will now open Outlook and login with the RTO's credentials.
-  + For this walkthough, our Red Team Operators phishing email is 'DevOps@msftsec.onmicrosoft.com'.
+  + In this blog, our example RTO account is `DevOps@msftsec.onmicrosoft.com`.

-### Changing the VMs Powershell Execution Policy
+### Changing the VMs PowerShell Execution Policy
-+ You'll have to change the Powershell Execution Policy, otherwise you'll be prevented from invoking the script in Windows.
++ You'll have to change the PowerShell Execution Policy, otherwise you'll be prevented from invoking the script in Windows.
   - Navigate to Windows Settings, click on 'Update & Security'
   - On the left side towards the bottom, you'll see a 'For developers' tab
   - After clicking that, you should see a PowerShell header towards the bottom, click on the 'Apply' button.